Aigboje Aig-Imoukhuede: Career

 but he remains on the National Council as an ex-officio.
-He was a non-executive director of Africa Finance Corporation since 2008 until June 2, 2017.
-He has been the chairman of Associated Discount House Limited since December 1, 2011.
+He was a non-executive director of Africa Finance Corporation since 2008 until 2 June 2017.
+He has been the chairman of Associated Discount House Limited since 1 December 2011.
 He serves as a director of Petralon Energy and retired as the chairman of Wapic Insurance Plc where he has been its director since November 2011.
-Aig-Imoukhuede also served as board chairman and director of FMDQ OTC PLC until August 1, 2014.
-He founded Coronation Merchant Bank in 2015 and has led the growth and expansion of the Coronation Ecosystem.
+Aig-Imoukhuede also served as board chairman and director of FMDQ OTC PLC until 1 August 2014.
+He founded Coronation Capital Limited in 2015 and has led the growth and expansion of the Coronation Ecosystem.
 In October 2021, Aigboje collaborated with the office of the Head of Nigerian Civil Service (OHCSF), led by Folashade Yemi-Esan to digitalize work processes and public service delivery.

 Achievements and awards

-He was conferred with Commander of the Order of the Niger (CON) in 2011 by then President Goodluck Jonathan of the Federal Republic of Nigeria, for his contributions to the development of banking and finance.
+He was conferred with the National Honors of Commander of the Order of the Niger (CON) in 2011 by then President Goodluck Jonathan of the Federal Republic of Nigeria, for his contributions to the development of banking and finance in Nigeria.
 He was also awarded the National Productivity Order of Merit Award in 2009.
 In 2011 he was inaugurated into the Ernst and Young World Entrepreneurs Hall of Fame as the Ernst & Young West Africa Entrepreneur of the Year, as well as the African Banker Magazine's “African Banker of the Year” in 2013.

-He is a member of the American Academy of Arts and Sciences and was appointed a member of the international advisory board of Oxford University's Blavatnik School of Government.
+He is a member of the American Academy of Arts and Sciences and was appointed a member of the international advisory board of Oxford University's Blavasupportool of Government.

 He is a fellow of the African Leadership Institute affiliated with the Aspen Institute in Colorado, USA.
 He is also honorary fellow of the Chartered Institute of Bankers of Nigeria.

 In 2018, he was awarded the honorary Doctor of Science (D.Sc.) by the Olabisi Onabanjo University, Ago-Iwoye, Ogun State, Nigeria.